All Episodes

 And I offer as evidence Barack Obama, who will spin a lovely speech if the prompter's working, turn a lovely phrase written by somebody, and make a point with relative rhetorical skill.

-But if you get a chance to see all 20-some minutes of Marco Rubio at the Reagan library a couple of nights ago, you will see what it means to be real.
+But if you get a chance to see all 20-some minutes of Marco Rubio at the Reagan Library a couple of nights ago, you will see what it means to be real.

 You will see what it means to be authentic.

-You will see what it means to be a term I use a lot, comfortable in your own skin.
+You will see what it means to be, a term I use a lot, comfortable in your own skin.

 And that's not just because I politically agree with Rubio and don't agree.

-Honesty check, honesty check.
+Okay, honesty check, honesty check.

-You voted for Obama once, you'll probably vote for him again.
+You'll probably vote for him again.

 But can't you tell that he is just as phony and contrived as any of your candidates have been?